SCCapstone/Colite/README.md

 - go to the url: localhost/8080 to be able to view the application after it is built and running

  # DEPLOYMENT
-The application will be hosted on an AWS server
+1. The application will be hosted on an AWS server
+2. The MySQL Database will be hosted on AWS

 # TESTING
 - the unit tests will be located in tests/units